Animal Research and Testing

 California lawmakers adjourned for the year with a bang when it comes to animal welfare, sending a raft of major pro-animal bills to Governor Jerry Brown and blocking several maneuvers to backtrack on animal welfare issues.
 The state cemented its place as the friendliest one for animals, setting a high bar for other states to . . .

-As of today, September 14th, all chimps are listed as endangered under U.S. law – both wild and captive chimps.
-This day marks the official end of unrestricted invasive experiments on chimpanzees in this country – a milestone in our long-running Chimps Deserve Better campaign.
-Our campaign has been multifaceted, pushing for the enactment of . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » As of today, September 14th, all chimps are listed as endangered under U.S. law – both wild and captive chimps.
+This day marks the official end of . . .

-A century of invasive experiments on chimpanzees in the United States will come to a halt in about 10 days.
-Science writer David Grimm recently reported that no researcher has applied for a permit from the U.S. Fish and Wildlife Service to conduct additional invasive experiments on chimpanzees in the United States – and obtaining such . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » A century of invasive experiments on chimpanzees in the United States will come to a halt in about 10 days.
+Science writer David Grimm recently reported that . . .